 New Forest District Council is the local planning authority for the parts of the District outside of the New Forest National Park.
 As the local planning authority, it is responsible for producing the Local Plan and other planning documents for its area and for determining planning applications for most forms of development (Hampshire County Council is the planning authority for minerals and waste planning matters).
 Within the National Park the National Park Authority is the local planning authority.
-This document relates to the parts of New Forest District outside of the National Park (the area shaded orange on the map below) referred to as the 'Plan Area' henceforth.
+This document relates to the parts of New Forest District outside of the National Park (the area shaded yellow on the map below) referred to as the 'Plan Area' henceforth.

-The Council is committed to engage with local people, organisations and businesses to get their views on different aspects of its work.
+The council is committed to engage with local people, organisations and businesses to get their views on different aspects of its work.
 Planning directly affects the places where people live and work and meaningful public consultation and engagement on all aspects of planning is vital.

-1. What is a Statement of Community Involvement?
+1 What is a Statement of Community Involvement?

-1.1 The Statement of Community Involvement (SCI) sets out how the District Council will consult and involve others in planning matters in New Forest District outside the National Park.
+1.1 The Statement of Community Involvement (SCI) sets out how the council will consult and involve others in planning matters in New Forest District outside the National Park.
 It covers both the preparation of local plans and planning guidance, and applications for planning permission.
+It is also a requirement of the Planning and Compulsory Purchase Act 2004.

-2. A brief guide to the planning system
+A brief guide to the planning system

-- 2.1 Local planning authorities are responsible for producing Local Plans and other planning policy documents which set the framework under which decisions on planning applications are made.
+- 1.2 Local planning authorities are responsible for producing Local Plans and other planning policy documents which set the framework under which decisions on planning applications are made.
 All local planning authorities are expected to have an up-to-date Local Plan for their area.
 The Plan guides new development, setting the overall planning strategy for the area and setting policies and proposals for what development can happen, and where.
-The Local Plan is the main planning policy document for the area but can be supplemented by Supplementary Planning Documents (which provide additional guidance on the implementation of policies in the Local Plan) and by Neighbourhood Plans (which are community-led plans). - 2.2 The Government sets national planning policies in the 'National Planning Policy Framework' (NPPF).
+The Local Plan is the main planning policy document for the area but can be supplemented by Supplementary Planning Documents (which provide additional guidance on the implementation of policies in the Local Plan) and by Neighbourhood Plans (which are community-led plans). - 1.3 The Government sets national planning policies in the 'National Planning Policy Framework' (NPPF).
 Local Plan policies must comply with this national framework.
-The Government also publishes national Planning Practice Guidance (PPG), which gives further guidance and advice on how local authorities are expected to prepare local planning documents and implement Government policy. - 2.3 The current planning system has no hierarchy of plans between national and local planning policies.
-However, the Localism Act established a new 'Duty to Co-operate' which requires local planning authorities and other organisations to work together constructively in preparing their plans, to try to resolve cross boundary planning issues.
+The Government also publishes national Planning Practice Guidance (PPG), which gives further guidance and advice on how local authorities are expected to prepare local planning documents and implement Government policy. - 1.4 The current planning system has no hierarchy of plans between national and local planning policies.
+However, the Localism Act (2011) established a new 'Duty to Co-operate' which requires local planning authorities and other organisations to work together constructively in preparing their plans, to try to resolve cross boundary planning issues.

-3. Planning in New Forest District
+Planning in the New Forest